Skip to content

 Storage

-• Lyophilized: -20°C long-term, 2–8°C for months
+• Lyophilized (unreconstituted): -20°C for long-term (years), or 2–8°C (refrigerator) for months

-• Reconstituted: Refrigerate at 2–8°C, use within 28 days
+• Reconstituted: Refrigerate at 2–8°C. Use within 28 days

 See the peptide storage guide for complete guidelines.